Practical board work

-The board is more than a mandatory task, and an efficient board can be a resource for the organisation.
-It is therefore important to be aware of how the board should be organised and what competences the board members should possess.
+The board and work on the board constitute more than just a mandatory task, and an efficient board can be a resource for the organisation.
+It is therefore important to be aware of how the board should be composed and what competences the board members possess.
 This text has been written for the work of boards of private limited companies, but is also ideal for use as a starting point for corresponding work in other organisational forms.

 The board is elected by the general meeting and must consist of at least one member.
 A good board often consists of people with different competences who can complement each other in order to help the organisation achieve its goals.

 The board's tasks and responsibilities

 It is the board that sets goals for the organisation, organises the work and carries out checks.
 The board must:

 - Supervise the activity of the organisation and the general management.
 This means that the board must ensure that the enterprise is appropriately organised, have clear lines of responsibility and qualified personnel.